 Arrange debt payments before or as soon as you arrive in your new country, ensuring that no bills are left behind — though you may have cancelled services in your home country, you may receive a bill in your absence that still must be paid.
 Keeping up-to-date on your debts will help in protecting your finances abroad.

 If you keep a bank account in your home country, you may have a savings account as well.
 Interest accrued on a savings account is considered income; as such, you must report it when filing taxes in your tax residence.
 Other financial products that you have abroad may also be subject to tax.

 Taxes may apply to pensions or investments held overseas.
 However, they may be handled different according to country of origin and country of tax residence.
 If you are a resident (or were a resident in the past five years) in the United Kingdom, for example, you must pay tax on foreign pension payments; conversely, American expats participating in a non-qualified foreign pension plan may be surprised by double taxation.

 Other investments complicate things, too, with each country treating capital gains taxes differently.
 Expats with foreign pensions or investment income may be subject to double taxation.
+Cryptocurrency holdings remain risky due to their unregulated nature.
 An expat financial adviser will be able to help wade through the complexity of each country’s varying regulations.

 Protecting your finances for the future

-Even if you do not yet know whether you will be living abroad for the rest of your life or eventually returning to your home country, planning for the future is key.
+Even if you don’t know whether you’ll live abroad for the rest of your life, planning is key.
 Many adults don’t save up enough for retirement: financial literacy isn’t high, complex regulations don’t help, and a global financial crisis can hit at any moment.
-Moving abroad is a great endeavor; it doesn’t need to be marred by troubles with protecting your finances.
+Moving abroad is a great endeavor; don’t mar it with unnecessary financial troubles.